joshmun/josh-blog/README.md

 You embed these magic pieces of ruby into the html view document directly.

-Demonstration goals:
-  - familiarity with syntax
+Learning Objectives:
+  - provide overview to link_to, button_to, form_for
-  - knowledge of where to execute
+  - knowledge of where to execute in code
-  - understanding of method specification
-  - understanding of conditional logic
+  - introduction to conditional logic and method specification
-  - introduction to all form helpers
+  - provide resource for all form helpers

 ## Link_to
 Quick way to build hyper links.